That-One-Nerd/BetterLightStrips/README.md

 ### What this library does.

-- Allows you to create your own classes to represent patterns.
+- Allows you to create your own classes to represent animated patterns, or use some predefined ones.
 - Implements a state machine with a priority system.
 - Animates patterns on its own clock.
+- Dynamically transitions between patterns (you can customize these, too).

 ### What this library doesn't do YET.

-- Transitions (very barebones and terrible at the moment).
 - Support multiple LED strips (planning to add that later).

 ## Install